 - What geographic range are you working with?
 Remote-friendly roles open up dramatically larger pools.

-The more precise your profile, the less time you'll waste reviewing candidates who don't fit.
+Sharper profiling means less time wasted reviewing candidates who don’t fit.
 This matters even more when sourcing passive talent - you get one shot at a first impression.
-Sending a generic "I have an exciting opportunity" message to someone who's clearly wrong for the role damages your credibility for every future outreach attempt.
+Sending a generic “I have an exciting opportunity” message to someone who’s clearly wrong for the role damages your credibility for every future outreach attempt.

 One common mistake: filtering only by title and years of experience.
 Two people with “Senior Software Engineer” and “8 years experience” can have wildly different skill sets.
 Skills-based filters - specific languages, frameworks, domain expertise - produce tighter candidate lists and stronger matches.